tim-one/tim-one.github.io/psf/index.md

 “So the pendulum swings, now violently, now slowly; and every institution not only carries within it the seeds of its own dissolution, but prepares the way for its most hated rival.” —  William Ralph Inge

+"When we avoid hard conversations, we're not keeping the peace.
+We're just keeping the tension." - Unknown

 ### 2024

 - [**Matthew Dixon Cowles's**](ghide) surreal account of Discourse moderation